 - San Diego Gas & Electric (SDG&E) - 17,670 million kilowatt-hours

 - Sacramento Municipal Utility District (SMUD) - 10,467 million kliowatt-hours

 California's investor-owned electric utilities send power through roughly 200,000 miles of overhead transmission and distribution lines and an additional 70,000 miles of underground lines.
 For a map of the major transmission lines, please see the On-Line Energy Maps page.

-California produces roughly 70 percent of its electricity from power plants located within our state and from plants that are outside of the state but owned by California utilities.
+In 2014, California produced about 68 percent of its electricity from power plants located within our state and from plants that are outside of the state but owned by California utilities.
 The total electricity imported from the Pacific Northwest and Pacific Southwest, not counting California-owned plants, was 94,360 gigawatt-hours.

 The installed capacity of the 1,051 in-state power plants (greater than 0.1 megawatts - MW) totals 86,883 MW.
 These plants produced 198,908 gigawatt-hours of electricity in 2014.